dessertlab/Fault-Injection-Dataset/README.md

 The **failure dataset** includes the raw logs from fault injection experiments in OpenStack.
 The tests are grouped per injected sub-system (i.e., Nova, Cinder, and Neutron).

 There is a total of 911 tests: 439 for Nova, 269 for Cinder, and 203 for Neutron.
-The log of each experiment is saved in a folder named "`Test_id`", where "`id`" is an incremental number that identifies the test.
+The logs of each experiment are saved in a folder named "`Test_id`", where "`id`" is an incremental number that identifies the test.

 The files "`cinder.csv`", "`neutron.csv`" and "`nova.csv`" are csv file containing the failure analysis of the experiments.
 The csv files consist of three fields:
 * **Test**, the "`Test_id`";